starovoitovs/starovoitovs.github.io/_posts/2023-01-29-generative-modelling-of-sea-surface-temperature-with-normalizing-flows.markdown

 ## Problem setup

 We are given daily measurements at 6 stations at unknown locations from 1981-09-01 to 2007-12-31.
-The goal is to generate a distribution of SST at the 6 stations, at unknown locations, for the next 9 years, one sample a day, from 2008-01-01 to 2016-12-31.
+The goal is to generate the distribution of SST at those 6 stations for the next 9 years, one sample a day, from 2008-01-01 to 2016-12-31.
 The model takes the Gaussian noise $\mathbf z$ as the input, and outputs the vector $\mathbf x$, corresponding to SST at 6 stations on some day in the above interval:

 $$
 f(\mathbf z)=\mathbf x.